✨ Welcome to Join Framework#

 New to Join?
 Start with our Quick Start Guide to get up and running in minutes.

-- 1000+ Unit Tests covering networking, concurrency, and data parsing
+- 1000+ unit tests covering networking, concurrency, and data parsing

-- Security: Continuous scanning via Codacy and GitHub Security workflows
+- Continuous security scanning via Codacy and GitHub Security workflows

-📚 Resources#
+📖 Resources#

-- API Documentation: Doxygen
+- API Reference: Doxygen

 - GitHub: joinframework/join